SWAN-community/swan/explainer-principles.md

 ![](media/6ca4d1a3ce87b1daf1400aec9c31e02e.png)

-SWAN’s data sharing component, implemented initially using SWIFT, will replace third party cookie data storage and support identifiers and other common data that is part of the SWAN data model.
+SWAN’s data sharing component, implemented initially using (SWIFT)[https://github.com/SWAN-community/swift], will replace third party cookie data storage and support identifiers and other common data that is part of the SWAN data model.

 If users enable 3PC to continue to be used on their web browser then the SWAN solution will make use of them.
 When they are not available then SWIFT will be